Ontario Soccer Centre

-The Soccer Centre, also known as the Ontario Soccer Centre, is a Canadian competition, training, education, and exposition soccer facility.
+The Zanchin Automotive Soccer Centre, formerly known as The Soccer Centre, is a Canadian competition, training and education facility, focusing on growing the game of soccer.
 It is located in Vaughan, Ontario, 20 km north-west of downtown Toronto.

 Details

 The centre features a 130000 sqft field house that can accommodate three indoor soccer fields or one full size 11-a-side game.
-It has two international size outdoor grass fields, one international size outdoor artificial turf field, a sports therapy clinic, a restaurant and lounge.
+It also has one international size outdoor artificial turf field, a sports therapy clinic, a restaurant and lounge.
 The tenants include The Ontario Soccer League, The Ontario Womens Soccer League, The Ontario Soccer Association, and The Canadian Soccer Hall of Fame and Museum.

 In the fall of 2003, The Soccer Centre opened up its new artificial turf outdoor field.
 The project was the result of a collaboration between The Ontario Soccer Association, The Canadian Soccer Association, The Soccer Centre, and The City of Vaughan.

 Present day

 In January 2015, it was announced that the stadium would undergo a $5 million renovation by 1 July 2015, funded by the Ontario Soccer Centre with the City of Vaughan acting as the guarantor.
 The stadium when opened had seats for 2,000, with plans for expansion to 3,500 and 5,000 each subsequent year.
 The minor professional United Soccer League (USL) expansion team Toronto FC II, the reserve team of Toronto FC of Major League Soccer, began hosting their games at the new stadium during the 2015 season.
 However, after the planned expansion of the OSC to 5,000 seats, which is a minimum requirement set by the United States Soccer Federation for the USL to be sanctioned as a division 2 league, did not materialize, the club announced that it would move its home games to BMO Field and Lamport Stadium the following season.